“Catering through Globalization: Cross-border Expansion and Misallocation in the Global Mutual Fund Industry“, with Massimo Massa and Hong Zhang

 “The Unexpected Activeness of Passive Investors: A Worldwide Analysis of ETFs”, with Massimo Massa and Hong Zhang, Review of Asset Pricing Studies, forthcoming.

 Abstract: The global ETF industry provides more complicated investment vehicles than low-cost index trackers.
 Instead, we find that the real investments of ETFs may deviate from their benchmarks to leverage informational advantages (which leads to a surprising stock-selection ability) and to help affiliated OEFs through cross-trading.
 These effects are more prevalent in ETFs domiciled in Europe.
 Moreover, ETF flows seem to respond to additional risk.
 These results have important normative implications for consumer protection and financial stability.

-“Mutual Funds and Mispriced Stocks”, with Doron Avramov and Allaudeen Hameed
+“Mutual Funds and Mispriced Stocks”, with Doron Avramov and Allaudeen Hameed, Management Science, forthcoming.

-Abstract: We propose a new measure of fund investment skill, Active Fund Overpricing (AFO), encapsulating the fund’s active share of investments, the direction of fund active bets with regard to mispriced stocks, and the dispersion of mispriced stocks in the fund’s investment opportunity set.
-We find that fund activeness is not sufficient for outperformance: high (low) AFO funds take active bets by deviating from their benchmark portfolios, and bet on the wrong (right) side of stock mispricing and consequently achieve inferior (superior) fund performance.
-The differential performance of low and high AFO fund deciles is large, ranging from 1.8% to 3.6% per annum, in our sample of actively managed mutual funds.
+Abstract: We propose a new measure of fund investment skill, active fund overpricing (AFO), encapsulating the fund’s active share of investments, the direction of fund active bets with regard to mispriced stocks, and the dispersion of mispriced stocks in the fund’s investment opportunity set.
+We find that fund activeness is not sufficient for outperformance: high (low) AFO funds taking active bets on the wrong (right) side of stock mispricing achieve inferior (superior) fund performance.
+However, high AFO funds receive higher flows during periods of high investor sentiment, when the performance-flow relation becomes weaker.